demisto/content/Packs/AzureRiskyUsers/Integrations/AzureRiskyUsers/README.md

 At end of the process you'll see a message that you've logged in successfully.

-## Azure Application

-To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.

-The application must have *IdentityRiskEvent.Read.All* ,
-*IdentityRiskEvent.ReadWrite.All*, *IdentityRiskyUser.Read.All*, *IdentityRiskyUser.ReadWrite.All* and *User.Read* permissions and must allow public client flows (can be found under the **Authentication** section of the app).
+# Cortex XSOAR Application
+In order to use the Cortex XSOAR Azure application, use the Client ID - (application_id) (***ec854987-95fa-4c8f-8056-768dd0f409ac***).

+## Authentication Using the Device Code Flow -
+In order to connect to the Azure Risky Users using the Cortex XSOAR Azure App with Device Code flow authentication [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).

+1. Fill in the required parameters - use the above mentioned Client ID - (application_id).
+2. Run the ***!azure-risky-users-auth-start*** command.
+3. Follow the instructions that appear.
+4. Run the ***!azure-risky-users-auth-complete*** command.

+At end of the process you'll see a message that you've logged in successfully.

 ## Configure AzureRiskyUsers on Cortex XSOAR